5 Clever Steps to Convince Your Parents to Let You Take a Gap Year Before College

 - Studies: Research Suggests a 'Gap Year' Motivates Students, from EducationWeek

-Remember, from your parents' perspective, it'll be much more convincing to say, "I talked to Chris, who spent a year volunteering at a conservation NGO in Ecuador, and here's what he recommended…" vs “I think this place will probably let me stay there?"
+From your parents' perspective, it'll be much more convincing to say, "I talked to Chris, who spent a year volunteering at a conservation NGO in Ecuador, and here's what he recommended…" vs. "I think this place will probably let me stay there?"
 Real-life examples are always better than imaginary ones.
 Save the imagination for the trip itself.

-Sure, it sounds silly, but any decent snake oil salesman can tell you that the key to getting people to buy your product is your sales pitch.
-You may not be selling magic x-ray-vision glasses, but you’re still selling an idea, and your parents are going to have a hard time supporting this idea if they can't see why you want to do it.
+Sure, it sounds silly, but any salesman will tell you that the key to getting people to buy your product is your sales pitch.
+You may not be selling a product, but you are selling an idea, and your parents are going to have a hard time supporting this idea if they can't see why you're passionate about it.

-Once you have all these figured out, then it's time to sit down with the parents and actually discuss the whole thing.
-Hopefully you've mentioned the idea before, so it won't be the first time they hear about this.
+Once you have a rough budget and itinerary all planned out, it's time to sit down with the parents or loved ones and have a serious discussion.
+Hopefully, you've mentioned the idea before, so it won't be the first time they hear about this.
 If you've done your homework and prepared answers to all the questions they might have, you shouldn't have too much of an uphill battle to convince them.

 Remember – their main concern is that they won't be able to help you or take care of you wherever you are, so it's your job to show them you can take care of yourself.
 Oh, and take lots of pictures.
 Those always make parents happy.